Non Competes

 Under the new Texas non-compete law, even if an employer does not provide confidential information or other valid consideration at the time the employee signs a Texas covenant not to compete, the employee’s non-compete promise will become enforceable if and when the employer actually provides the employee with the information.

-The short answer is that courts are increasingly finding non-compete agreements to be enforceable under the first requirement, but are more closely scrutinizing the scope of a covenant’s restrictions; under the second requirement; reforming them if a covenant's restrictions are overly broad.
+The short answer is that courts are increasingly finding non-compete agreements to be enforceable under the first requirement, but are more closely scrutinizing the scope of a covenant’s restrictions under the second requirement--reforming them if a covenant's restrictions are overly broad.

 The long answer is that Texas covenant not to compete law remains a complex, murky, and continually evolving area of the law—one with potentially perilous implications on an employee’s livelihood.
-No other area of Texas employment law bears the possibility of depriving an employee of his or her financial ability to provide for one's family like a non-compete agreement does.
+No other area of Texas employment law bears the possibility of depriving an employee of his/her financial ability to provide for one's family like a non-compete agreement does.
 Even those employees who are able to obtain solid job offers face the prospect of expensive litigation initiated by a former employer—perhaps accompanied by a damaging court order forbidding the employee from working until the case is resolved.

 How to Select a Texas Non-Compete Lawyer

 Many Dallas law firms and lawyers practice employment law.
-But with the risks so high, Texas employees are strongly encouraged to consult with a lawyer who is Certified in Labor and Employment Law by the Texas Board of Legal Specialization before signing a non-competition agreement and before (or immediately after) an employment relationship governed by a non-compete ends.
+But with the risks so high, Texas employees are strongly encouraged to consult with a lawyer who is Board certified in Labor and Employment Law by the Texas Board of Legal Specialization before signing a non-competition agreement and before (or immediately after) an employment relationship governed by a non-compete ends.